Spyderisk/ontopublish/ontology/README.md

 - SKOS has notions of broader and narrower generalisations of concepts, as well as imposing order on these.
 - SKOS provides a rich interface for extending and elaborating concepts which have already declared, like we do in this vocabulary.

+## Constraints

 What SKOS does not get us is things like constraints, such as on cardinality.
-Traditionally, constraints would be imposed using something like OWL, but while OWL is rich, it is also complex.
-Instead, RDF/TTL vocabularies are accompanied by [ShEx](https://shex.io/) schemas.
-Nonetheless, invoking `skos:Concept` does imply one thing: anything we associate with it is also an `owl:Class`.
-It is feasible that we may want to adopt certain elements of OWL.
+Normative semantic web practice is to impose constraints using OWL, but while OWL is rich, it is also complex.
+Instead, our RDF/TTL vocabularies are accompanied by [ShEx](https://shex.io/) schemas.
+Nonetheless, invoking `skos:Concept` does imply one thing: anything we associate with it is also an `owl:Class` (and many other standard W3C vocabularies, such as PROV-O, make use of OWL).
+As well as using shape expressions, it is feasible that we may want to adopt certain elements of OWL, such as the temporal elements.

-## Constraints

-Shape expressions let us describe the shape of valid RDF data, such as cardinality of relationships between classes.
+ShEx shape expressions let us describe the *shape* of valid RDF data, such as cardinality of relationships between classes.
+See the [ShEx primer](https://shex.io/shex-primer/index.html) for a broad overview of how it works.

 The core model's RDF source is in `ontology/core.ttl` and is accompanied by `core.shex`.
 Validation is not of the ShEx schema document itself (other than syntax and manual validation), but whether RDF *instance* data, reusing or elaborating on concepts from the core model, is consistent with the shapes defined.